sahiga/developer.box.com/guides/api-calls/permissions-and-errors/scopes.md

 # Scopes

-It is important to select the correct permissions for a Box application when setting it up in the [console][console] by selecting the correct scopes.
+It is important to select the correct permissions for a Box application when setting it up in the [developer console][console] by selecting the correct scopes.

 ## About scopes